opronningen/53230A-Toolkit/README.md

 A collection of simple command line utilities to communicate with and program the Keysight 53210/53220/53230A frequency counters.
 The utilities use only TCP/IP sockets, and has no dependancies to NI or Keysight drivers.
 This also means they will not work over USB or GPIB.
 Familiarity with the 53230a programming guide is required.

+The code is extremely simplistic, mostly just a few lines of code.
+Very little emphasis is put on correctly handling errors and corner cases.
+Based on my experience, if the utilities throw an exception, there is something wrong somewhere else.
+YMMV.

 The utilities should run on Linux under Mono, but this is only marginally tested..

 ## Read